Turpin High School

 Turpin High School is a public high school in Cincinnati, Ohio, United States that serves grades nine through twelve.
 The school is part of the Forest Hills Local School District and serves the suburb of Anderson Township; admission is based primarily on the location of a student's home.
 Turpin is accredited by the Ohio Department of Education and the North Central Association of Secondary Schools and Colleges.
 Turpin is a member of the Ohio Association of College Admissions Counselors and of the National Association of College Admissions Counselors.

 History

 Turpin High School was opened in September 1976.
 It featured an open concept floor plan, with classrooms lacking separation.
 Original plans for the school called for an auditorium, but the design had to be scaled back due to cost overruns.
 After years of delay, a bond issue was passed and the auditorium was completed in 1999.
 Turpin was renovated and an auxiliary gym added in 2019.
+In 2022, Turpin added an outdoor classroom funded by the school's PTO.

 The school received national attention when, in 2022, students staged a walk-out to protest the cancellation of a Diversity Day and one of the students spoke in front of a Congressional subcommittee.